kosi-libs/Kodein/README.md

 #### Singleton binding

 This binds a type to an instance of this type that will lazily be created at first use.
-Therefore, the provided function will only be called once, the first time an instance is needed.
+Therefore, the provided function will only be called once: the first time an instance is needed.

 ```kotlin
 bind<DataSource>() with singleton { SqliteDS.open("path/to/file") }